-The southern end of the Apennine mountain range is located in Reggio Calabria in the province of Calabria.
+The southern end of the Apennine mountain range is located in Reggio Calabria in the region of Calabria.
 The highest part of the granite mountains in this region rises up to over 2,000 meters and the formation tends to look like a pyramid.
 In this mountainous area, surrounded by rivers and sea, is the Aspromonte National Park.
 The park offers stunning natural beauty, many species of animals to observe, and the opportunity to participate in several types of outdoor activities.
 There have also been important archeological finds in the park area that date back centuries.
 If you visit the park you should also consider stopping in Sila and Pollino, two beautiful nearby towns.

 The history of the region is quite interesting because several different populations have lived in the area in the past few centuries.
 The traces and traditions of these different cultures can still be seen, especially in the smaller villages around the park.
 For instance, in ancient times the area that is modern day Crotone and Reggio Calabria were flourishing parts of Magna Graecia—especially useful because of their proximity to the Mediterranean Sea–and today many people in remote areas still speak the Grecanic language.

-If you visit the area you will be able to see proof of the Greek presence by two rocks, dating back to between the 4th and 6th centuries, located in Serro Tavola, S. Eufemia d’Aspromonte and Palazzo in Municipality Oppido Mamertina. that Following the Greek period of rule in the area, and after the establishment of Christianity, many people started to move towards the mountains where many monasteries were eventually built and the Christian-Orthodox rite.
+If you visit the area you will be able to see proof of the Greek presence by two rocks, dating back to between the 4th and 6th centuries, located in Serro Tavola, S. Eufemia d’Aspromonte and Palazzo in Municipality Oppido Mamertina.
+Following the Greek period of rule in the area, and after the establishment of Christianity, many people started to move towards the mountains where many monasteries were eventually built with the Christian-Orthodox rite.
 The Bruzi came to power after the Greeks and the remains of their protective walls remain in Reggio and Locri.
 After repeated attacks on the Bruzi by pirates and Romans the latter eventually took possession of Aspromonte.
 Brimming with water and vegetation it was thought to be something of a Promise Land.

 Calabria – Italy.